 So look to take time out.
 Share this with Family or Friends, take positive breaks away from work and refrain from checking in … make it a break!
 Fatigue takes its toll and can lead to impulsive decisions that may affect both the business and people therein, so rest is essential!

 I’ll often go for a walk during a lunch time to get a mental break from what I’m working on, giving me a physical activity which also stimulates positive endorphins that exercise releases.
+Two to three times a week, I’ll meet up with friends to practice my martial arts.
+Again, this helps mentally with the social distractions as well as an alternative form of physical (ouch!) activities.

 Yes, the hours need to be put in at the formation but as it picks up, offset some of the rewards to other avenues such as bookkeeping, telemarketing, admin work on a temporary basis to begin but take time out.
 This is vital for the continuation, without replenishment of air in car tyres, the car will eventually come to a halt probably due to a crash!